louise-lammertyn/projet-multi-code/README.md

-# Modelisation of Okayama's quadrupole
+# Modelisation of an electrostatic quadrupolar lens using BEM
-This GitHub repository contains all the necessary codes and documents to implement the modelisation of Okayama's quadrupole *[S.OkayamaetH.Kawakatsu, Potential distributionand focal pro pertiesofelectrostaticquadrupole lenses ,JournalofPhysicsE:Scienti cInstruments,vol.11,no3, p.211,1978]*.\
+This GitHub repository contains all the necessary codes and documents to implement the modelisation of an electrostatic quadrupole from the modelisation to the trajectories of the particles.This work is based on this article:
+*[S.OkayamaetH.Kawakatsu, Potential distributionand focal pro pertiesofelectrostaticquadrupole lenses ,JournalofPhysicsE:Scienti cInstruments,vol.11,no3,
+p.211,1978]*.\
 \